New restaurants on way to McClellanville, Goose Creek; controversial cafe decision deferred

 Café conundrum

-Meanwhile, a decision on the controversial proposal to establish a café and garden shop in an abandoned gas station on the lower peninsula of Charleston has been delayed.
+A decision on a proposal to establish a café and garden shop in an abandoned gas station in Charleston's Harleston Village has been delayed.

-After a nearly four-hour hearing April 20 on the plan to open the proposed Haven Café & Bakery in an idle brick 90-year-old building at 80 Ashley Ave. in Harleston Village, the city's Board of Zoning Appeals decided to defer a decision and give both sides another chance to try to sort out their differences.
+After a nearly four-hour hearing April 20 on the plan to open Haven Café & Bakery in the brick 90-year-old building at 80 Ashley Ave., the Board of Zoning Appeals decided to defer a decision and give both sides another chance to try to sort out their differences.

-Adjacent property owners, some who have hired attorneys, believe the restaurant is the wrong type of use for the residentially zoned parcel and will be a "substantial detriment" to their livelihoods by bringing noise, trash, traffic and pollution.
+Adjacent property owners — some represented by attorneys — believe the business is the wrong type of use for the residentially zoned site and will be a "substantial detriment" to their livelihoods by generating noise, trash, traffic and pollution.

-Those who support renovating the dilapidated building for a restaurant and retail shop say it will bring an asset to the community as a corner shop that encourages walkability, fosters a neighborly experience and transforms a crumbling structure that hasn't been occupied for about 30 years.
-The roof is caved in on one side of the building.
+Project supporters countered that renovating the dilapidated building for a restaurant and retail shop will create a community asset that encourages walkability, fosters a neighborly experience and transforms a crumbling structure that hasn't been occupied for about 30 years.
+The roof is caved in on one side.

-The Historic Charleston Foundation and the Preservation Society of Charleston support the effort to redevelop the site with certain conditions to help offset some of the concerns of nearby property owners.
+Historic Charleston Foundation and the Preservation Society of Charleston back the effort to redevelop the site with certain conditions to help offset some of the concerns of nearby property owners.

-Restaurant proponents, who also have legal representation, say they have tried to get together with residents adjacent to the site, but have been unsuccessful.
+Restaurant proponents, who also have legal representation, said they have tried to get together with residents adjacent to the site but have been unsuccessful.

-Zoning board members were poised to vote down the variance request because of the harm they thought it would bring to nearby property owners, but then voted 3-1 to defer any action so the two sides can try to come to an agreement.
+The zoning board was poised to strike down the variance request because of the harm it thought it would bring to nearby property owners, but then voted 3-1 to defer any action.

 More Rx